1985 French Grand Prix: Qualifying report

 Qualifying saw Keke Rosberg take pole position in his Williams-Honda with a time of 1:32.462, averaging 140.561 mph, with Ayrton Senna alongside him on the front row in his Lotus-Renault.
 On the second row were Michele Alboreto in the Ferrari and Alain Prost in the McLaren, and on the third were Nelson Piquet in the Brabham and Niki Lauda in the second McLaren.
 Completing the top ten were Elio de Angelis in the second Lotus, Gerhard Berger in the Arrows, and the two factory Renaults of Patrick Tambay and Derek Warwick, Tambay driving a 'B' specification of the RE60.

 Rosberg's Williams teammate, Nigel Mansell, had set a time good enough for eighth on the grid when he had a high-speed crash at the Signes corner, located at the end of the 1.8 km long Mistral Straight.
 A puncture caused the car to plunge off the track at over 200 mph and into catch fencing; one of the poles struck Mansell on the head, giving him a concussion which forced him to miss the race.

 The race was also the first in which the Tyrrell team used Renault turbo engines, thus becoming the last F1 team to go over from naturally aspirated engines to turbos.
 However, only Martin Brundle drove the new Renault-powered 014 car, while teammate Stefan Bellof continued to use the Cosworth-powered 012.
 Brundle could only qualify 20th, but was still over four seconds faster than Bellof in 25th.
+After qualifying, Brundle described one lap coming onto the Mistral about 50 metres behind Bellof in the Cosworth car (with Bellof also on a quick lap), and by the time the 014 got to Signes, the older car was just a dot in his mirror.
+While only running the oldest and slowest of the available Renault turbo engines (the Renault EF4 turbo was putting out around 800 bhp, which was a significant upgrade on the 540 bhp from the Cosworth), Brundle was speed trapped at 310 km/h, significantly faster than Bellof in the non-turbo who could only reach 278 km/h.

+During qualifying, Marc Surer in his Brabham BMW recorded a seasons high 335 km/h on the 1.8 km (1.1 mi) long Mistral Straight.